Behat/Behat/README.md

 	bin/behat -f progress

-Contributing to Formatter Transaltions
+Contributing to Formatter Translations
 --------------------------------------

-Almost any output message (except exceptions and custom output), printed by Behat formatters could be translated into your language with `--lang` option.
-In order to fix/add translation, edit apropriate section under `i18n.php` file.
+Almost any output message (except exceptions and custom output) printed by Behat formatters could be translated into your language with `--lang` option.
+In order to fix/add translation, edit the appropriate section of the `i18n.php` file.

 Copyright
 ---------